 Digitalization has become Ukraine’s flagship topic and the state priority during the last two years.
 Taking the lead internally, the Ministry of Digital Transformation has the ambition to make Ukraine a world champion in being digital, and we are already the first ones who can use digital IDs with absolutely no internal restrictions.
 Here is how Ukraine moves forward with the concept of building a digital state and becoming the world’s leading country in terms of providing services for citizens and businesses.

 Diia is a new level of interaction between the state and citizens: convenient, invisible, humane.
 It is the only brand that combines a mobile application with access to citizens’ digital documents, and a single portal of public services for the population and business.
 The main goal is to make 100% public services available online.
-As of the 1 of April 2021, almost 4.5 million Ukrainians have updated the Diia 2.0 application.
-There are more than 3.6 million users of the Diia portal by now — over 50 government services are available online.
-Mobile application Diia 2.0 allows Ukrainians to access 9 digital documents (ID card, foreign biometric passport, student card, driver’s license, vehicle registration certificate, vehicle insurance policy, tax number, birth certificate, IDP certificate) and 12 services in total.
+As of December 2022, almost 18,5 million Ukrainians have updated the Diia application.
+There are more than 21,7 million users of the Diia portal by now — over 70 government services are available online.
+Mobile application Diia allows Ukrainians to access 14 digital documents (ID card, foreign biometric passport, student card, driver’s license, vehicle registration certificate, vehicle insurance policy, tax number, birth certificate, IDP certificate) and 21 services in total.
 Just recently, Ukraine has become the first country with a digital ID that is valid and can be used everywhere within the country and the fourth in Europe to launch a digital driving licence.
 All digital documents in Diia now have the same legal force as their plastic or paper counterparts.
 Using the Diia app, Ukrainians can also share digital copies of the documents, and pay debts or fines.

 On Diia portal, you can obtain permits and licenses as well.
 The next goal — automatic business registration.

 Ukraine is also a world leader in the number of available online services for parents of newborns — we are going digital even here!
-The service eMalyatko (‘eBaby’) allows us to receive up to 9 services related to the birth of a child in 20 minutes just by 1 application.
-In 2021, Diia updates will be dedicated to new services, because the most necessary documents are already there, just several clicks away!
-Digital residence registration, paying taxes online, digital signature right in the app, online construction services and more are among them.
+The service eMalyatko (‘eBaby’) allows us to receive up to 10 services related to the birth of a child in 20 minutes just by 1 application.

 Another milestone for Ukraine on its way to becoming a digitalized country is the IT sector development.
-The Ukrainian IT sector is represented by more than 200,000 highly qualified specialists.
-It provides about 4% of the country’s GDP and almost a quarter of Ukrainian export of services.
+The Ukrainian IT sector is represented by more than 280,000 highly qualified specialists.
+It provides about 4% of the country’s GDP and almost 40% of Ukrainian export of services.
 The branch shows stable growth annually, mainly due to exports.
-In 2019, Ukraine was in 12th place among the largest exporters of IT services globally.
+In 2021, the Ukrainian IT industry grew by 36% from $5 billion to $6.8 billion in terms of exports.
+Ukraine was one of the largest exporters of IT services and goods and had the largest number of outsourced developers in Eastern Europe.
 The main driving force for the industry’s development in Ukraine has been the ever-growing demand for the digitalization of business processes globally.